wxdwfc/rlibv2/README.md

 RLib provides several new abstractions for easier use of RDMA.
 It is a header-only library with minimal dependices, i.e., `ibverbs`.

+Please find examples in `./examples` for how to use RLib.
+For detailed documentations or benchmark results (including code and scripts), please check `docs`.

 ## License